danielshipas/dbt_ga4_all/README.md

 - Added config in each model to create table in clean div
 - In base folder I added union in both base models
 - In src_ga4 instead of the variables that are going to be defined in dbt_profile.yml I putted the origin
+- I deleted base_ga4__events_intraday, because I was receiving errors and in lineage was not being used